Wait! Is It Time to Save or Pay Off Debt?

 But once you have an emergency fund, it's time to figure out whether your next priority should be saving or putting a little extra toward your debts each month, above and beyond the minimum required.
 The answer is different for everyone.
 It depends on the kind of debt you have and your risk for new financial setbacks.

-If, for example, you have credit balances that grow bigger every month because of high interest rates, it might make sense to pay them off sooner rather than later, from smallest to largest, with the debt snowball method.
+If, for example, you have credit balances that grow bigger every month because of high interest rates, it might make sense to pay them off sooner rather than later.

 On the other hand, saving extra would be smart if your job isn't stable and unemployment is a real risk.
 Or if a member of your family has a medical condition that could result in expenses that aren't covered by insurance.
 Or if you are a homeowner with an old roof that will need to be replaced at some point.